IQSS/ondemand-loop/docs/guide/content/index.md

     - If you encounter issues after an update, use **Help → Reset** to restore the application to a clean state before reporting the problem.
     - We welcome [feedback and bug reports](https://github.com/IQSS/ondemand-loop/issues) to help us improve!

+!!! warning "About Help → Reset:"

+    Selecting **Reset** restarts your Per User NGINX (PUN).
+All Passenger applications running on the PUN — including Loop, the Open OnDemand Dashboard, and the File Browser — are terminated and will cold-start the next time you open them.
+The applications persist their state on disk, so you may lose only in-memory caches and experience a brief startup delay when they relaunch.

+    This reset flow exists only during the Beta period to help users recover from issues that require a fresh PUN; it is not expected to be necessary in the future.

 ### Sections

 This documentation introduces the entire application.
 It is divided into the following guides: